 Cost to Purchase

-First, let’s compare its cost with equivalent folding electric fat tire bikes.
+First, let’s compare its cost with that of equivalent folding electric fat tire bikes.
 The Sinch 2 ST (“step-through”) and the first generation Sinch electric bike (“step-over”) frame are priced separately.
-The Sinch.2 retails for about $200 more, around $1799.
+The Sinch.2 retails for about $100 more, around $1699.
 This is a great value considering the multiple added and improved features.

 It’s important to note that the range of the new Aventon Sinch.2 is 25 miles longer than the original Sinch e-bike.
 In my opinion, a longer range and the addition of a torque sensor are worth paying a little more for.
 Plus, most riders will benefit from the low-step frame.

-When comparing the Aventon Sinch 2 retail price to other folding electric bikes, it’s in the middle price range.
+The Aventon Sinch 2 retail price is in the middle price range compared to other folding electric bikes.
 The best value for your money depends on what you prioritize in an electric bike.
-You might prefer power or top speed to brand reputation, or require features like the Sinch 2’s torque sensor or long range.
+You might prefer power or top speed to brand reputation or require features like the Sinch 2’s torque sensor or long range.

 Make sure to check the most recent prices and reviews when shopping around.